Welcome to today's edition of the Rush 24-7 podcast.

 I don't know.

-I've got looked at the transcript.
+I've looked at the transcript.

 I just saw the video.

-I didn't see, and I had the sound down, the closed captioning was and all that.
+The closed captioning was and all that.

-So I looked up, uh looked into it this morning.
+So I looked into it this morning.

 No, it's not Strickland.

-This is I don't know what the guy's name.
+Ted Strickland's from this is, I don't know what the guy's name.

 He said, Barack Obama understands that the most important barrel of oil is the one you don't use.

-Governor Schweitzer.
+Governor Schweitzer?

 Barack Obama understands that the most important barrel of oil is the one that you do not use.

-Well, ladies and gentlemen, I hear now that they're having second thoughts, the some of the Obama people, not Obama himself, but some of the Obama people are having uh second thoughts about this uh charade tomorrow night at Mile High.
+Some of the Obama people, not Obama himself, but some of the Obama people are having second thoughts about this charade tomorrow night at Mile High.

-And I got a, you know, I I I got a note from a friend of mine who is Jewish and informed me of some things I didn't know.
+And I got a, you know, I got a note from a friend of mine who is Jewish and informed me of some things I didn't know that Jewish people do not like fiery charismatic speakers speaking before tens of thousands at night with lights shining on them.

 Now, you have probably heard, maybe you have seen pictures of the set that Obama will address the nation on tomorrow night.